Grow Vertical? Pros and Cons

 Soft Secrets

-What is vertical growing?
+What is Vertical Growing?

 At its most basic, stacking a few plants around the edge of your horizontal grow room to soak up the spare light is an effective method of vertical growing.
 But in this instance, we are talking vertical systems.

-There are a number of specific vertical growing systems on the market, all of which involve positioning the plants in a 360-degree formation around two grow lights; usually encased in a cool tube with no reflectors.
+There are a number of specific vertical growing systems on the market, which involve positioning the plants in a 360-degree formation around two grow lights; usually encased in a cool tube with no reflectors.
 The idea is to maximise the height in the grow room, rather than the floor space.
 This is done by hanging the lights vertically and using all of the available light energy.
 Plants are ‘stacked’ around the lights, usually in rock wool cubes.
 To pull the maximum amount of yield from the available light and space, very high plant numbers are used.
 Plants are kept very short, vegged for only a few days and then flowered.

 Think of it as sea of green growing, with the lights hung in the middle of a cylinder of plants.
 Used successfully, incredible yields are possible.